Long before there was a COVID-19 pandemic, there were influenza (flu) pandemics. And we do mean long before.

 Vaccination Facts and Stats

 The best way to avoid getting the flu is to get the influenza vaccine.
 Most of the flu vaccines in the U.S. are given via a shot (i.e., with a needle), but there is also a nasal spray flu vaccine available.
 The flu shot contains an inactive virus, while the nasal spray contains a weakened, live virus.
-Neither vaccine will give you the flu.
+Neither vaccine will give you the flu, but you can get flu shot side effects.

 The effectiveness of annual flu vaccines varies from season to season, but according to the CDC, when the vaccine is a good "match" for the viruses that are circulating during flu season, getting vaccinated can reduce the risk of being sickened with the flu by about 40 to 60 percent.
 A vaccine that is a good "match" is made from many of the same viruses that are circulating during flu season.